 A civil partnership gives gay and lesbian couples the same legal rights as their married counterparts – and so requires formal legal proceedings when the relationship breaks down, to end the legal agreement between the couple.
 To do this, one of the parties must file a petition with the court, requesting civil partnership dissolution.
 This is a process very like the divorce process.

 To get a dissolution, you must have been in a civil partnership for more than one year.
 One person needs to start the ball rolling.
 They are known as the petitioner.
 This person is responsible for proving that the civil partnership has irretrievably broken down.

-The grounds for dissolution of a civil partnership will be that the partnership has broken down for good (irretrievable breakdown) and one of these facts can be used to prove this:
+The grounds for dissolution of a civil partnership or divorce will be that the partnership has broken down for good (irretrievable breakdown) and one of these facts can be used to prove this:

 i) Unreasonable behaviour

 ii) Two years separation, and the consent of the other partner

 Adultery can be used, if the party had sex with someone of the opposite sex.
 Sex wih someone of the same sex is not considered under the legal definition of adultery.

 The petitioner is required to complete a petition, which will contain details including the date you entered into the civil partnership, the last address where you lived together as a couple, and whether there are any children in the family.

 It then follows the same course as a divorce, typically taking between three and five months to complete.

 Learn more about the divorce and dissolution process here.